sriramprabhuu/Ticketing/README.md

 *	Some scenarios found below can be tested:
 		- ending seat numbers in a row, so that next seat gets booked in very next row.
 		- ending row in a level, so that program books a seat in first row in next selected level.
+*       Junit test cases have been added, but due to time constraints, did not add extensively.
+So junit code test coverage is minimum.

 Note:
 -----------------------